Scenario of Accelerating Universe from the Phenomenological \Lambda- Models: Abstract

 \section{Abstract}

-\baselineskip=18pt Dark matter, the major component of the matter content of the Universe, played a significant role at early stages during structure formation.
+Dark matter, the major component of the matter content of the Universe, played a significant role at early stages during structure formation.
 But at present the Universe is dark energy dominated as well as accelerating.
-Here, the presence of dark matter has been established by including a time-dependent $\Lambda$ term in the field equations.
-This model is compatible with the idea of an accelerating Universe so far as the value of the deceleration parameter is concerned.\\
+Here, the presence of dark energy has been established by including a time-dependent $\Lambda$ term in the Einstein's field equations.
+This model is compatible with the idea of an accelerating Universe so far as the value of the deceleration parameter is concerned.
+Possibility of a change in sign of the deceleration parameter is also discussed.
+The impact of considering the speed of light as variable in the field equations has also been investigated by using a well known time-dependent $\Lambda$ model.